McChord Air Force Base in McChord AFB in Pierce County, Washington — The American West (Northwest)

 Topics.
 This historical marker is listed in these topic lists: Air & Space • War, Cold • War, Korean.
 A significant historical month for this entry is March 1951.

 Location.
 47° 7.881′ N, 122° 28.971′ W. Marker is in McChord AFB, Washington, in Pierce County.
 It is in McChord Air Force Base.
-Marker can be reached from Colonel Joe Jackson Boulevard east of 6th Street SW, on the right when traveling east.
+It can be reached from Colonel Joe Jackson Boulevard east of 6th Street SW, on the right when traveling east.
 Located in the McChord Air Museum's aircraft display.
 Touch for map.
 Marker is in this post office area: McChord AFB WA 98438, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Lockheed T-33A Shooting Star (a few steps from this marker); Fairchild C-82A Packet (a few steps from this marker); Convair F-102A Delta Dagger (within shouting distance of this marker); Fairchild Republic A-10A Thunderbolt II (within shouting distance of this marker); McDonnell CF-101F Voodoo (within shouting distance of this marker); McDonnell Douglas F-15A Eagle (within shouting distance of this marker); Convair F-106A Delta Dart (within shouting distance of this marker); Douglas TC-47D Skytrain (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Lockheed T-33A Shooting Star (a few steps from this marker); Fairchild C-82A Packet (a few steps from this marker); Convair F-102A Delta Dagger (within shouting distance of this marker); Fairchild Republic A-10A Thunderbolt II (within shouting distance of this marker); McDonnell CF-101F Voodoo (within shouting distance of this marker); McDonnell Douglas F-15A Eagle (within shouting distance of this marker); Convair F-106A Delta Dart (within shouting distance of this marker); Douglas TC-47D Skytrain (within shouting distance of this marker).
 Touch for a list and map of all markers in McChord AFB.

 Also see . . .
 McChord Air Museum.
 (Submitted on May 31, 2011, by Lee Hattabaugh of Capshaw, Alabama.)